Incheon Asiad Main Stadium

-Design and Construction
+Design and construction

-On April 17, 2007, Incheon was chosen as the venue for the 16-day Asiad that will be held from September to October 2014.
-The total number of participants is about 20,000: 13,000 athletes and officials and 7,000 media from 45 National Olympic Committees (NOC).
+On April 17, 2007, Incheon was chosen as the venue for the 15-day Asiad that would be held from September to October 2014.
+Forecasts at the time indicated that around 20,000 people would participate in the event, with 13,000 athletes and delegates from the 43 National Olympic Committees from Asia were going to represent their countries, while around 7 thousand media representatives could to cover the event.

-Populous, the global architecture firm that also designed London's Olympic Stadium has designed the stadium in collaboration with Heerim Architects and Planners.
+Due to the lack of a stadium or a suitable place in the city for athletics events, the Bid Committee decided to build a stadium that suited the needs of the Games.
+But, at the same time as it was built for the event, could not become a "white elephant", as the city's main stadium was Munhak Stadium.
+However, Olympic Council of Asia rules state that the minimum capacity for a stadium to host ceremonies and athletics during the Asian Games is of more than 45,000 people.
+Due this conditions, the bid committee made an international competition winning by the global architecture firm Populous that also designed London's London Olympic Stadium has designed the stadium in collaboration with Heerim Architects and Planners.
 The chief feature of the stadium is its sustainability.
 The design configures the main facilities towards the permanent western side, while the temporary seating spaces towards the eastern side.
 The temporary seating will be removed after the games.

 In the beginning of the stadium, the reflections of the traditional Buddhist ritual Seung Moo Dance is seen.
 It exhibits form and space around active movement.
 The forces of yin and yang form the nucleus of the architectural design.
 The stadium was built based on the three concepts of "incorporating light", "bringing in the rising wind", and "dancing with joy" to embody the energy of Incheon and the excitement shared by the participating countries through sporting events.